 It is turkey time!
-Easy Thanksgiving Walnut Turkey craft for kids and adults that will bring a smile to your homemade Thanksgiving decorations.
+Easy Thanksgiving Turkey craft for kids and adults that will bring a smile to your homemade Thanksgiving decorations.
 Who knew a walnut shell craft plus a Fall craft plus and acorn craft could make this happy little turkey!
 Did I mention a Thanksgiving dollar store craft too?
 Sprinkle a few of these cute little turkeys on the table or even turn this turkey into a place card for a popsicle stick turkey craft.

 How To Make Thanksgiving Walnut Turkey Craft

 1 Acorn (from your yard or plastic acorns)

 Red felt and Yellow felt (only scraps are needed)

 The Thanksgiving Walnut Turkey Craft is not difficult to make and it can certainly be made with children.
 However the children will need help with the gluing and cutting of felt due to the micro size.

 For this craft I utilized my favorite set of craft tweezers; I highly recommend this set of tweezers which have a few different sizes to meet your crafting needs.

 Googly eyes can be slippery little devils to place and glue.
 I’ve been using alot of googly eyes lately in crafts and I compiled a few of my tips and tricks when gluing googly eyes to make the process smoother!

 - Begin with making the acorn turkey head.
 See directions below on how to dry an acorn.